visualize-admin/visualization-tool/README.md

 ### 8.3. <a name='Runningthetestslocally'></a>Running the tests locally

-You might want to run the script locally, for example to be able to bypass the cloud limitations of k6 (e.g. max number of VUs bigger than 50).
 To run a given load test, simply run

 ```sh
 k6 run k6/script-name.js